jasongalvin/fancyapp2/README.md

+My notes/steps for getting the app running from this excellent tutorial:  https://hovancik.net/blog/2017/07/02/creating-new-rails-and-vue-js-app-with-docker/

 Clone this repo, then run these commands:

-docker-compose build

 docker-compose run web rails new . --force --database=postgresql --webpack=vue